bravecollective/neucore-api-python/docs/ApplicationApi.md

 corporation_id = 56 # int | EVE corporation ID.

 try:
-    # Return a list of all player IDs that have a character in the corporation.
+    # Return a list of all players that have a character in the corporation.
     api_response = api_instance.corporation_players_v1(corporation_id)
     pprint(api_response)
 except ApiException as e: